 Editor's note: Further analysis may be needed, e.g. to determine whether a unified definition can be derived.

+Editor's note: Further analysis of ML model monitoring, as per SA WG2 specifications, may be needed.

 Table 6.2.1.4-1: Definition of ML model testing as defined across 3GPP WGs